 And while the pandemic proved that it’s impossible to prepare for every upcoming event, building a solid foundation and managing credit cards positively is increasingly attractive.

 Vipin Chahal, founder of the consumer assistance website Return Policy Guide, is now committed to building an emergency fund that he can tap into, if and when the need arises.
 He still worries about overspending and getting into debt, though, because of uncertainties in the market.

 “This is the best reason why I had been using my credit cards very carefully during the lockdown process,” said Chahal, who is more committed than ever to make all payments on time.

 Even the best resolutions can quickly dissolve.
 “After going through the pandemic and dealing with all the initial struggles, people do want to avoid overspending,” said money-saving expert Andrea Woroch.

 “But when they say they’re going to pull back and not charge as they did before, it’s easy to let that go when they’re finally having a good time.
 All those great budgeting plans can go to the wayside, and suddenly debt is creeping back up.”

-To stay the course, Woroch recommends:
+To stay the course, Woroch recommended:

 - Creating a post-pandemic budget.
 Based on what you learned is important to you, list all your necessary expenses and your most desired indulgences.
 Make sure your outflow is well within your income.
 Refer to the budget often and modify as needed.

 - Automating financial plans.
 If you’re holding credit card debt, determine how much you can afford to pay monthly and have that figure automatically sent to your creditors.
-Do the same with savings, to effortlessly create a nest egg.
+Do the same with savings to effortlessly create a nest egg.

 How to reduce costs while still spending